 Fur Seal Family – Cooper Bay, South Georgia

 As we departed South Georgia towards Antarctica, we were treated with stunning landscape views across the southern part of the island.
+While we saw even more than I imagined during our 3 days in South Georgia, it was a very difficult place to leave behind.

 Southern South Georgia

-While leaving South Georgia’s incredible scenery behind was difficult, I still had Antarctica to look forward to.
+Thankfully, I still had Antarctica to look forward to.
 Onwards to the 7th continent…